Skip to main content

 • Fallen branches: Responsibility depends on cause and circumstances of falling

-• Heritage protection: Heritage trees may have additional legal protections
+• Heritage protection: Heritage trees may have additional protections

 2. Neighbour Rights and Obligations